 - Children may have difficulty walking, weakness, vision changes, vomiting, and headaches.

 - Diagnosis usually involves an imaging test and a biopsy.

 - Treatment options include surgery, chemotherapy, and radiation therapy.

-Astrocytomas are the most common brain tumors in children, accounting for up to 40%.
+Astrocytomas are the most common brain tumors in children, accounting for about 40%.
 These tumors are usually diagnosed between ages 5 years and 9 years.